 - Integrates with Steam Menu like Game Hub.

 - Launch Games in Steam from SLM.

-The only reason I had selected this tool is that it was updated recently.
+The only reason I selected this tool is that it was updated recently.
 Most of the other tools haven’t been updated for almost a year or more.

 - Figure out where you want to move all your games.
-Make sure you have enough space because if you are moving tons of games, you need to 100% sure you don’t run out of the process.
+Make sure you have enough space because if you are moving tons of games, you need to be 100% sure you don’t run out of the process.

-- Since we will first backup, and then restore, we will need equal space for backups as well.
+- Since we will first backup and then restore, we will need equal space for backups as well.
 So do the maths.

-- Add that destination as an additional library by going to Settings > Downloads > Steam Library Folders and click “Add Library Folder”.
+- Add that destination as an additional library by going to Settings > Downloads > Steam Library Folders and clicking on the Add Library Folder option.

 - Close Steam.

-- The next step is to move your entire library by copying the ‘~/.steam/steam/steamapps/common‘ directory over to the Library Folder.
+- The next step is to move your entire Library by copying the ‘~/.steam/steam/steamapps/common‘ directory over to the Library Folder.
 The default place is ‘C:\Program Files (x86)\Steam\steamapps\common‘.

 - Open Steam, and Select the games in your list, and remove or uninstall it.

 - When you install games again, it will check in that new Library, and since the games are there, it will not reinstall but only download necessary files.

 The whole process takes a lot of time, so you will have to be patient enough, and depending on the speed of your hard drive, RAM, and processor, it will be different for everybody.
 Hopefully, Steam will offer this as an inbuilt option that will be much faster compared to backup and restore.

 Steam has evolved a lot over the years.
 I remember that there wasn’t a way to move individual games sometimes back, but now it’s easy.
 Let us know about your experience.